-- Chocolate Chip Streusel Muffins – fold 1 and 1/2 cups semi-sweet chocolate chips into the batter in step 4.
+- Chocolate Chip Streusel Muffins – Fold 1 and 1/2 cups semi-sweet chocolate chips into the batter as instructed in step 4.
 Press crumbs from these apple cinnamon muffins slightly down into muffin tops (so they adhere, but aren’t submerged) before baking.

 - Jumbo Muffins: 425°F for 5 minutes, then reduce to 350°F for 22-25 minutes for a total of 27-30.
 Makes about 6.